Carlingford, New Brunswick

-Carlingford is a Canadian rural community in Victoria County, New Brunswick on the Canada–United States border between Maine and New Brunswick.
+Carlingford is a Canadian rural community in Victoria County, New Brunswick, on the Canada–United States border between Maine and New Brunswick.
 Carlingford is midway between Perth-Andover and Fort Fairfield on Route 190, also known as the Fort Road, which ends at the Canada Border Services Agency inspection station.

 A farming community, Carlingford's economy relies heavily on potatoes.

 An Anglophone community, Carlingford students attend classes in Perth-Andover under School District 14.
 The schools are Southern Victoria High School, Perth Andover Middle School, and Andover Elementary School.

 History

-The area was named after Carlingford in Ireland.
+The area was named after John Carling.

-Notable people

-Corey Larlee.
-Corey Larlee moved to Carlingford in 1979 at the age of 3 from Tilly NB.
-Graduated from SVHS in 1994.
-From 1996 to 2000 served as an auxiliary constable with the RCMP in Perth-Andover.
-After the attacks of 9/11 in New York City.
-Mr. Larlee Joined the United States Marine Corps.
-During his military duty he served in Iraq and with 11th Marine Expeditionary Unit; Special Operations Capable.
-Earning his second expedition medal on the war on terror.
-After his Military service he returned home and worked in the State of Maine as a Police officer in various towns to include, Limestone, Washburn, Ashland.